ap0calypse/whistle/README.md

 About:
 ------

-whistle aims to be a very minimalistic and basic mp3 player.
+whistle aims to be a very minimalistic and basic audio player.
+Currently it can play mp3- and ogg-vorbis-files.

 Basically, whistle is a nifty front-end to mplayer, which it's based on.
 Without mplayer, there would be no whistle.
 The earlier